shaka-project/generic-webdriver-server/backends/chromecast/how-it-works.md

 implemented in HTML, CSS, and JavaScript.

 The Chromecast WebDriver server's receiver app hosts an iframe which can be redirected to any URL at the client's request.
-This is how we load the arbitrary URL requested by a test runner like [Karma][] without changing the receiver app's registered URL.
+If the URL is known to load the Cast SDK, then the receiver app can also redirect to that URL instead, providing a frameless environment.
+These are our two methods of loading an arbitrary URL requested by a test runner like [Karma][] without changing the receiver app's registered URL.